| | | | | | | |

 • The link above is lightweight sun cream in recyclable, renewable sugarcane packaging.
 The reality is that you’ll probably buy your sunscreen after you travel to your first stage.
 Keep an eye out for sustainable sunscreen, but the priority on the Camino is that your sunscreen will fit in an accessible pocket for easy grabbing.

-• Sunglasses (or prescription sunglasses, perhaps?)
+• Sunglasses

-• The link above is for bamboo sunglasses so that if (when) you lose them, no plastic will end up in Spanish landfills.
+• The link above is for bamboo sunglasses, so that if (when) you lose them, no plastic will end up in Spanish landfills.

 • Silk Sleep Sack